MSE News

 On heating oil or LPG but not got your £200 payment yet?
 You can now apply

-See full info on the £200 scheme, plus the full list of other help available in our Struggling to pay energy bills guide.
+See full info on the £200 scheme, plus the full list of other help available in our step-by-step Energy bills help guide.

-Most eligible households should have received the £200 payment automatically – but many haven't
+Most eligible households should have received the £200 payment automatically – but some haven't

-The energy firms have told us that most households using alternative fuels should have now received the additional £200, including all households in Northern Ireland (who received a one-off £600 payment, being the £400 energy bill support and £200 Alternative Fuel Payment).
+The energy firms told us that most households using alternative fuels should now have received the additional £200, including all households in Northern Ireland (who received a one-off £600 payment made up of the £400 energy bill support and £200 Alternative Fuel Payment).

 However, some households have fallen through the cracks, despite having an electricity supplier and using alternative heating fuels, as there is no central database of homes that use alternative fuels.